Marilyn Musgrave: 2004 re-election

 In 2004, Musgrave faced Matsunaka again.
 Matsunaka attacked Musgrave as a "one-trick pony," referring to her focus on outlawing same-sex marriage (see below).
 He also claimed that Musgrave neglected the 4th's needs and provided poor constituent services.

 In the end, Musgrave held her seat by taking 51% of the vote to Matsunaka's 45%.
 Musgrave won most of the counties in this large and mostly rural district by margins of 2-to-1 or more.
 However, 85% of the district's vote is cast in two counties which account for only a third of its land—Larimer (home to Fort Collins) and Weld (home to Greeley).
 Musgrave lost Larimer County by 4,100 votes.
 She also lost the district's share of Boulder County, including Longmont.
 She was only able to hold onto her seat by winning Weld County by 15 points (almost 10,000 votes)—far larger than the overall margin of victory.
-She was also undoubtedly helped by George W. Bush's 58% win in the district.

 While Matsunaka only entered the race in May and raised around $800,000, Musgrave was heavily targeted by a 527 group funded by Colorado activists such as Tim Gill.
 The ads featured an actress dressed up like Musgrave picking a corpse's pocket and stealing from a soldier in combat.